Carlos9855/Sistemas-inteligentes-Prac-3/README.md

 # Sistemas-inteligentes-Prac-3
 ## Problem Description
-We have the (n^2 - 1)-puzzle, a puzzle that consists on having a board with numbers and the numbers are not in order.
-So that we want to implement a computer program that helps us to get the numbers in order.
+We have the (n^2 - 1)-puzzle, a puzzle that consists on having a board with numbers were these are not in order.
+For this reason, a computer program has been implemented which helps to order the numbers.
 ## Solution Description
-We are going to use the A* algortihm.
+The algorithm used is A* algortihm.
 This algorithm uses what is known as a "heuristic function".
 This function returns a number that represents a characteristic of the board.
-We can use many heuristic functions and each one of them is getting us a different response
+It can use many heuristic functions and each one of them gives a different response.
-The heuristic functions that we are going to use on this experiments are: hˆ1(n) = The number of tiles of the board out of place hˆ2(n) = The sum of the Manhattan distance from a piece in the initial state to the same piece in the goal state for all the pieces. hˆ3(n) = The sum of inverse permutations
+The heuristic functions that  are going to be used on this experiments are: hˆ1(n) = The number of tiles of the board out of place hˆ2(n) = The sum of the Manhattan distance from a piece in the initial state to the same piece in the goal state for all the pieces. hˆ3(n) = The sum of inverse permutations